How to Deal with Temptation

 It may be unrealistic to think that once you've reached your goal weight, you will never again overindulge again, but there are ways to minimize the damage.

 Does this mean you can't ever eat another piece of Grandma's pumpkin pie?
-If you are following the Atkins Nutritional Approach and have learned how to eat right, then you might cautiously see if you can indulge occasionally without causing noticeable aftereffects.
+If you are following Atkins and have learned how to eat right, then you might cautiously see if you can indulge occasionally without causing noticeable aftereffects.

 If you are not a carb addict, then you have room to maneuver.
 The occasional slice of pizza or ice cream cone just might be permissible.
 Such compromises are not recommended, but do recognize that human nature demands them now and then.
-But be careful: Remember that five pounds above your goal weight is as far as you want to go, then take yourself firmly in hand and get back on plan.
-A firm resolution to deal with weight regain immediately will serve you well.
 An even better idea is to hold out for sugarless, full-fat ice cream.
-Controlled carb foods can help out when urges become irresistible.
+Controlled-carb foods can help out when urges become irresistible.
 Try Atkins bars or shakes to get you through those cravings.

 After you've been off certain trigger foods for a while like ice cream or pizza, you might find that they go down nicely.
-But once you've eaten them you may notice a temporary return of some familiar and unpleasant old symptoms.
+But once you've eaten them, you may notice a temporary return of some familiar and unpleasant old symptoms.
 The distress you may experience when you eat an old favorite may cure you of these urges once and for all.
-(For more see Protect Your Weight Loss).
+But be careful when allowing yourself to indulge in your trigger foods: Remember that five pounds above your goal weight is as far as you want to go.
+If you hit that point, take yourself firmly in hand and get back on plan.
+When you resolve to deal with weight regain immediately, you will be much more successful.